Most would be unaware that the Volkswagen was designed by an Australian.

 An Austrian page implies that Josef Ganz was associated with the famed Ganz engineering firm of Hungary.
 There is no evidence of any relationship.

 This article rebuffs the concept that Ganz was the father of the Volkswagen.
-It tends to waffle, and is not very convincing: vincentvandervinne.nl
+This writer does not find it very convincing: vincentvandervinne.nl